 Ethical failures can damage trust, harm communities, and jeopardise future filming access.

-Why NGO & Documentary Teams Need a Local Film Fixer
+Why NGO and Documentary Teams Need a Local Film Fixer

 - Authority liaison and legal compliance